Percutaneous Tibial Nerve Stimulation (PTNS) for Voiding Dysfunction

 In 2011, 2 case series evaluating PTNS in patients with multiple sclerosis (MS) were published.
 One study, by Gobbi et al in the United Kingdom included twelve 30-minute treatment sessions with the Urgent PC device.
 (17) The study included 21 patients with MS who had lower urinary tract symptoms unresponsive to anticholinergics.
 Overall, urinary symptoms significantly improved at the end of treatment.
 For example, median daytime frequency decreased from 9 to 6 episodes per day (p=0.04) and median nocturia decreased from 3 to 1 episode per night (p=0.002).
 The other case series was conducted in France by de Seze et al and used a different protocol.
 (18) Participants underwent 1 in-clinic treatment session and were then given a TENS device for in-home tibial nerve stimulation; they were told to use the device 20 minutes a day for 3 months.
 A total of 70 individuals with MS and OAB refractory to medication participated in the study.
 Compared to baseline, there was a statistically significant reduction in OAB symptoms.
 For example, the proportion of continent patients increased from 26% to 45% (p=0.005).
 Both studies were limited by lack of control groups and lack of long-term follow-up; the French study used a different device and different protocol than in the other PTNS studies.

-Posterior tibial nerve stimulation (PTNS) is a technique of electrical neuromodulation used for treating voiding dysfunction.
+Percutaneous tibial nerve stimulation (PTNS, also known as posterior tibial nerve stimutation) is a technique of electrical neuromodulation used primarlity for treating voiding dysfunction.
 The available RCTs report short-term (up to 12 weeks) improvements on measures of urinary incontinence and overactive bladder.
 Up to 36 months of data are available for some patients enrolled in RCTs who responded to an initial course of treatment.
 A TEC Assessment published in 2013 found sufficient evidence of short-term efficacy.
 The Assessment noted the lack of long-term controlled efficacy data, but concluded that the available 12-month to 36-month follow-up data on PTNS responders in the SUmiT and OrBIT trials appeared consistent with maintaining efficacy over the long term.
 Other systematic reviews of the evidence have found short-term improvements with PTNS and have not evaluated long-term effectiveness.
 Based on the findings of the 2013 TEC Assessment and support from the American Urological Association guideline, PTNS may be a valid treatment option for patients with OAB who meet clinical criteria.
+However, there is insufficient evidence that PTNS is effective for other conditions such as fecal incontinence.

 Practice Guidelines and Position Statements

-In 2012, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published a guideline on diagnosis and treatment of non-neurogenic overactive bladder in adults.(19) The guideline included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
+In 2014, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published a guideline on diagnosis and treatment of non-neurogenic overactive bladder in adults.(19) The guideline included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
 The statement was rated as Grade C, indicating that the balance of benefits and risks/burdens are uncertain.
+(This is a revised version of a 2012 guidelines; the statement on PTNS did not change).

 Medicare National Coverage